Platform Overview

 TrustZone has the following features:

-Allows users to divide memory into secure and non-secure areas.
+Allows users to partition memory into secure and non-secure regions.

-Allows prevention of debugging of secure code/data when not authenticated.
+Supports blocking the debugging of secure code/data when unauthenticated.

-NVIC, MPU, SYSTICK, kernel control registers, etc. are also backed up in two areas, and secure code and non-secure code can independently access their own resources.
+NVIC, MPU, SYSTICK, core control registers, etc. are also divided into two regions, allowing secure and non-secure code to independently access their respective resources.

-Proposed the concept of Secure Gateway.
-Non-secure codes can access specific secure codes through Secure Gateway, which is the only way for non-secure codes to access secure codes.
+Introduces the concept of Secure Gateway, through which non-secure code can access specific secure code.
+This is the only way for non-secure code to access secure code.

-Provides a Stack Limit Checking (stack limit check) function, which can be used to detect stack overflow.
-In the ARMv8.1-M architecture corresponding to Real-M300V, each stack pointer has a corresponding stack limit register.
+Provides a Stack Limit Checking function to detect stack overflow cases.
+In the ARMv8.1-M architecture, each stack pointer has a corresponding stack limit register.

-The function of SAU (Security Attribution Unit) and IDAU (Implementation Defined Attribution Unit) is to divide the memory space into secure and non-secure spaces.
-The instructions issued by the CPU will be judged whether they comply with the safety rules through the SAU, and the instructions issued by other bus masters such as DMA, GPU, USB, etc. will be judged whether they comply with the safety rules through the IDAU.
-If the security rules are violated, such as non-secure code accessing the secure region, a secure fault/hard fault will be triggered.
+The roles of the SAU (Security Attribution Unit) and IDAU (Implementation Defined Attribution Unit) are to partition the memory space into secure and non-secure regions.
+Instructions issued by the CPU are evaluated by the SAU to determine whether they adhere to security rules, while instructions from other bus masters, such as DMA, GPU, USB, etc., are evaluated by the IDAU for compliance with security rules.
+If a security rule is violated, such as non-secure code accessing a secure region, it will trigger a secure fault or a hard fault.

 The following is SAU’s default secure and non-secure divisions.
 Taking Single Bank (one of the OTA upgrade methods) as an example, a total of 7 Non-Secure or Non-Secure Callable areas are set: